Everything You Need to Know About the 2023 Berlin Marathon

 Can You Defer your Berlin Marathon Entry?

 Yes, you can defer your entry!
 Let’s say that you get injured between registering for the race and the actual training for the marathon (which is very common, by the way).
 You can defer for the next year.

-After all, it’s pretty difficult to qualify as a fast runner of the marathon.
+After all, it’s pretty difficult to qualify as a fast runner for the marathon.
 And if you aren’t registering through a charity, you are hoping to get lucky enough through the ballot.
 Deferring means you are guaranteed a spot at next year’s marathon.
-You still have to pay the entry fee, but mostly you will get a €30 discount off the next entry fee.
+You still have to pay the entry fee, but mostly you will get a €30 discount on the next entry fee.

 Just keep in mind that most hotels and tour operator packages are non-refundable though.